ViktorNova/awesome-peura/README.md

 # awesome-peura
-A theme & configuration for Awesome WM.
+A theme & configuration for Awesome WM 3.5.
 All image files are from Zenburn theme.

 Wallpaper is made by [Jen Bartel](http://www.jenbartel.com/).